-Andrew earned an MBA in Entrepreneurship and Nonprofit Management from Boston University, and a BA from Lehigh University.
+Andrew earned an MBA in Entrepreneurship and Nonprofit Management from Boston University and a BA from Lehigh University.
 He lives in Brookline, Massachusetts with his wife Jodi, two daughters Kayla and Lindsey, and their dog Riley.

 Connect with Andrew on Twitter @AndrewWolk.